 Following is a list of organizations and projects with whom IMHU is aligned.

 (We appreciate what these orgs are doing and look forward to continued mutual recognition of our independent endeavors.
-IMHU does not have legal or financial ties with any of these organizations.)
+IMHU does not have legal or financial ties with any of these organizations-except one.)

 Academy of Integrative Health and Medicine (www.aihm.org) AIHM is the world’s only member-centric organization that educates and certifies healthcare professionals in integrative health and medicine to assure exemplary holistic care.
 They use high quality evidence based research, treatment science, and healing practices.They combine science with compassion to transform health and medical care.The AIHM may become the world’s largest platform for the practice of integrative medicine.